gbatc/gbatc.github.io/index.md

  <summary>
 <b> On simplicial complexes with maximal total Betti number and total bigraded Betti number</b>
 </summary>
  The total Betti number (i.e. the sum of all the Betti numbers) of a space measures the topological complexity of the space and plays important roles in many theories in mathematics.
 In this talk, we first classify those simplicial complexes with a given number of vertices that have the maximal total Betti number.
 Then we study similar problems for the sum of bigraded Betti numbers.
-It is known that the sum of bigraded Betti numbers of a simplicial complex K with m vertices is bounded from below by {% katex %}2^{m-dim(K)-1}{% endkatex %}.
+It is known that the sum of bigraded Betti numbers of a simplicial complex K with m vertices is bounded from below by $2^{m-dim(K)-1}$.
 We discuss the classification of all the simplicial complexes with m vertices that have the maximal or the minimal sum of bigraded Betti numbers, respectively.
 </details>

 [**陈波**](http://faculty.hust.edu.cn/chenbo3), 华中科技大学
  <details>
  <summary>
-<b>On the homology description of equivariant bordism groups of n+1 dimensional {% katex %}\mathbb{Z}_2^n{% endkatex %}-manifolds with isolated fixed points set</b>
+<b>On the homology description of equivariant bordism groups of n+1 dimensional $\mathbb{Z}_2^n$-manifolds with isolated fixed points set</b>
 </summary>
-{% katexmm %} We construct a chain complex $\mathfrak{B}$ based on a double complex derived from the universal complex
+We construct a chain complex $\mathfrak{B}$ based on a double complex derived from the universal complex
 $X(\mathbb{Z}_2^n)$.
 It is shown that $\mathfrak{B}$ has a nontrivial homology only in degree $n-2$, which is isomorphic to the equivariant unoriented bordism group $\mathcal{Z}_{n+1}(\mathbb{Z}_2^n)$ of all $(n+1)$-dimensional smooth closed $\mathbb{Z}_2^n$-manifolds with isolated fixed points.
 By analyzing the spectral sequence of $\mathfrak{B}$, we derive a dimension formula for $\mathcal{Z}_{n+1}(\mathbb{Z}_2^n)$ as a $\mathbb{Z}_2$-vector space, which agrees with a recent result for $n=3$.
-{% endkatexmm %}

 </details>

 [slides]()